michaeluno/admin-page-framework/readme.md

 ## Documentation ##
 [Online documentation](http://admin-page-framework.michaeluno.jp/en/v3/)

-The documentation is included in the demo plugin and it is likely up-to-date than the online version.
-Navigate from `Dashboard` -> `Admin Page Framework` -> `Documentation`.
+The documentation is already included in the demo plugin and it is likely up-to-date than the online version.
+Navigate from the sidebar menu of the admin panel, `Dashboard` > `Admin Page Framework` > `Documentation`.

 ### Tutorials ###
 [Online tutorials](http://en.michaeluno.jp/admin-page-framework/tutorials-v3/)